-151 EXHIBIT A 152 SECTION 1.
+EXHIBIT A 151 152 SECTION 1.
 Purpose.
-153 154 The purpose of this Policy Directive is to provide good family wage jobs to qualified construction 155 workers from Economically Distressed Areas of King County by increasing access to Port of Seattle 156 Covered Projects.
-This leads to economic growth and job creation in areas of King County that are 157 experiencing economic distress.
+153 The purpose of this Policy Directive is to provide good family wage jobs to qualified construction 154 workers from Economically Distressed Areas of King County by increasing access to Port of Seattle 155 Projects.
+This leads to economic growth and job creation in areas of King County that are 156 157 experiencing economic distress.
 In addition, it will provide jobs to those historically 158 underrepresented in the construction industry, such as women and people of color.
-159 160 To develop a Priority Hire program that will be generally implemented through a Project Labor 161 Agreement (PLA) and other Port efforts, and to foster closer cooperation with the Regional Public 162 Owners Group to ensure uniform application of Priority Hire terms and Contractor and Union 163 compliance with Priority Hire requirements.
-This supports the Port of Seattle's continued efforts 164 on workforce development.
-165 166 SECTION 2.
+159 To develop a Priority Hire program that will be generally implemented through a Project Labor 160 Agreement (PLA) and other Port efforts, and to foster closer cooperation with the Regional Public 161 Owners Group to ensure uniform application of Priority Hire terms and Contractor and Union 162 compliance with Priority Hire requirements.
+This supports the Port of Seattle's continued efforts 163 on workforce development.
+164 165 166 SECTION 2.
 Definitions.
-167 168 When used in this Policy Directive, the following words and phrases shall have the meanings 169 given below unless the context in which they are included clearly indicates otherwise: 170 "Annualia" mana a mana who has sissed a written annualiashin annual with and 171 "Apprentice" means a person who has signed a written apprenticeship agreement with and 172 enrolled in an active state-registered apprenticeship training program approved by the 173 174 Washington State Apprenticeship and Training Council.
-174 "City" means City of Seattle.
-176 City means city of Seattle.
-177 "Construction labor costs" means the labor cost component of the estimated construction budget 178 for the project to be paid to contractors at the time of bid or, if absent a bid, at the time of the 179 contract award.
-180 181 "Contractor" means any person, firm, partnership, owner operator, limited liability company, 182 corporation, joint venture, proprietorship, trust, association or other legal entity that employs 183 individuals to perform work on covered projects, including general contractors, subcontractors of 184 all tiers, and both union and non-union entities.
+167 When used in this Policy Directive, the following words and phrases shall have the meanings 168 169 given below unless the context in which they are included clearly indicates otherwise: 170 "Apprentice" means a person who has signed a written apprenticeship agreement with and 171 enrolled in an active state-registered apprenticeship training program approved by the 172 173 Washington State Apprenticeship and Training Council.
+174 175 "City" means City of Seattle.
+176 "Construction labor costs" means the labor cost component of the estimated construction budget 177 178 for the project to be paid to contractors at the time of bid or, if absent a bid, at the time of the 179 contract award.
+180 "Contractor" means any person, firm, partnership, owner operator, limited liability company, 181 182 corporation, joint venture, proprietorship, trust, association or other legal entity that employs individuals to perform work on projects, including general contractors, subcontractors of all tiers, 183 and both union and non-union entities.
+184 185 "Core Employee" means an employee of an open-shop contractor that meets the core employee 186 criteria established under a PLA.
+187 188